Amog-OS/AmogOS/README.md

 ## General Info

-This was mostly inspired by [this reddit post](https://www.reddit.com/r/unixporn/comments/nhomed/cinnamon_amogos_is_complete_icon_art_idea_by_u/) (which was further inspired by https://www.reddit.com/r/linuxmint/comments/n9h7b4/amogos_custom_background_mint_x_grey_theme/ which was posted by peek, our graphical designer. *cough cough Mutahar*). ඞAmogOSඞ is a meme OS based on the hit game Among Us, in the same vein as Hannah Montana Linux, but it's also developed and made to be a highly lightweight operating system that can be used as a desktop OS if one really wanted to, and it's a bit ironic that ඞAmogOSඞ is lighter and less bloated than most mainstream distros (`chad ඞAmogOSඞ vs bloated mainstream distro` as youtuber TechHut put it).
+This was mostly inspired by [this reddit post](https://www.reddit.com/r/unixporn/comments/nhomed/cinnamon_amogos_is_complete_icon_art_idea_by_u/) (which was further inspired by [this](https://www.reddit.com/r/linuxmint/comments/n9h7b4/amogos_custom_background_mint_x_grey_theme/) which was posted by peek, our graphical designer. *cough cough Mutahar*). ඞAmogOSඞ is a meme OS based on the hit game Among Us, in the same vein as Hannah Montana Linux, but it's also developed and made to be a lightweight operating system that can be used as a desktop OS if one really wanted to, and it's a bit ironic that ඞAmogOSඞ is lighter and less bloated than most mainstream distros (`chad ඞAmogOSඞ vs bloated mainstream distro` as youtuber TechHut put it).
 It packs so many features in only 1.6GB that we gave up adding them all to our features list since it was so long.
 Why spend so much effort on a meme os?
 Well, mainstream oses suck so I want to dab on them by making a meme os better than their professional os:)

 ## Table of Contents (For lazy ppl who dont wanna scroll)
 - [Testimonies](#Testimonies)